Apply now for Pond Lehocky Giordano’s 25 Days of Scholarship – awarding 25 students each a $1,000 scholarship next June!

 • You had medical expenses deducted for mental anguish and did not get a tax benefit.

-To avoid reporting issues, attach a statement of the compensation you receive to your tax return.
+Because tax treatment can vary based on individual circumstances, it is important to properly document the compensation you receive and attach a statement to your tax return when required.
 Hiring a personal injury attorney is useful because they can connect with a tax professional who understands the implications of your settlement amounts and how to properly file your taxes.

 How Is Pain and Suffering Calculated?